12 Stunning Hidden Gems in Abruzzo, Italy You Need to See

 • 🏨 Where to Stay: Hotel Duca degli Abruzzi in Pescasseroli – Traditional mountain lodge near park headquarters

-Forget African safaris; this wild corner of Italy offers Europe’s best chance to spot large predators.
+Forget African safaris; Abruzzo National Park offers Europe’s best chance to spot large predators.
 Italy’s oldest national park protects the elusive Marsican brown bear and wolves that roam its ancient beech forests.

 The S1 Trail winds through enchanted woodlands where chamois leap across rocky outcrops.
 Close by, the Camosciara Nature Reserve reveals dramatic waterfalls, while the Val di Rose Trail carves through breathtaking canyons.